SmartArduino/gitnova.github.io/docs/WSeries/W800/Docs/APP_Develop/Android/Android_SDK.md

 #### 2.1.2 The Connect Method

-本方法建立 client 与 Device 之间的连接，若连接建立成功，BleWiFiCallback 回调onConnected 方法将被调用。client 将主动扫描 Device 的服务和特征，在发现指定的服务和特征后，BleWiFiCallback 回调 onServicesDiscovered 方法将被调用，此时用户才可以开始配网过程。
+This method establishes the connection between client and Device.
+If the connection is established successfully, the BleWiFiCallback callback onConnected method will be called.
+The BleWiFiCallback callback onServicesDiscovered method is invoked after the client actively scans the Device's services and characteristics.
+The user can then begin the networking process after discovering the specified services and characteristics.

-原型：
+Prototype:

 public synchronized void connect() ;

-#### 2.1.3 negotiateSecretKey 方法
+#### 2.1.3 negotiateSecretKey methods

-本 方 法 用 来 与 Device 协 商 加 密 密 钥 ， 协 商 结 果 通 过 BleWiFiCallback 回 调onNegotiateSecretKeyResult 方法通知给用户。
+This method used to Device holds's secret cipher key, holds bear fruit through BleWiFiCallback callback method onNegotiateSecretKeyResult notification to the user.

-原型：
+Prototype:

 public void negotiateSecretKey();

-#### 2.1.4 configureSta 方法
+#### 2.1.4 configureSta Methods

-本方法配置 Device 作为 STA 的参数，配置成功后 Device 开始加网，并将加网结果通过 BleWiFiCallback 回调 onConfigureStaResult 方法通知给用户。
+This method configures Device as the parameter of STA.
+After successful configuration, Device will be netted, and the netted result will be notified to the user through the BleWiFiCallback callback to onConfigureStaResult method.

-原型：
+Prototype:

 public void configureSta(final BleWiFiStaParams params);

-参数：
+Parameter：

-params：配置 STA 参数，包括 AP 的 SSID 和 password 等；
+params：Configure STA parameters, including SSID and PASSWORD of AP;

-#### 2.1.5 setBleWiFiCallback 方法
+#### 2.1.5 setBleWiFiCallback Methods

 本方法用来设置 client 的 BleWiFiCallback 回调接口。

-原型：
+Prototype：

 public void setBleWiFiCallback(BleWiFiCallback callback);

-参数：
+Parameter：

-callback：BleWiFiCallback 回调接口实例；
+callback：BleWiFiCallback callback interface instance;

-#### 2.1.6 close 方法
+#### 2.1.6 close methods

-本方法用来释放 client 的资源。
+This method is used to free the client's resources.

-原型：
+Prototype:

 public synchronized void close();

-### 2.2 Callback 接口
+### 2.2 Callback Interface

-本接口用来实现 BleWiFiClient 类的回调。用户的回调类需要继承本接口，并通过BleWiFiClient 的 setBleWiFiCallback 方法将回调类的实例设置给 client，从而接收通知。
+This interface is used to implement callbacks to the BleWiFiClient class.
+The user's callback class needs to inherit this interface and set an instance of the callback class to the client via the BleWiFiClient setBleWiFiCallback method to receive notifications.

 #### 2.2.1 onConnected 方法